annie-uchiha/individual-project-1/README.md

 # individual-project-1
-This is the individual project.
+This is the first individual project.

 Beetroot Academy Front-end development course